 Inside a fundamentals (Grammar) class.

 Your program is not limited to class and health care.
-We also provide a full calendar of events to make sure you experience Peruvian culture.
+We also provide a full calendar of events to make sure you experience Latino culture.

 You’ll be spending four hours a day in class.